iesnoth/SQL-Music-Tour-API/notes.md

 sequelize seed:generate --name 'NAME'= creates a seeder folder with a new file in it sequelize migration:generate --name <migration name>- creates a migration skeleton sequelize db:migrate:undo- undoes last migration

-'use strict';
-const {Datatypes} = require('sequelize')

-module.exports = {
-  //async to await the method call async up (queryInterface, Datatypes) {
-    //first argument:table, second argument: new column name, third: options object await queryInterface.addColumn('band_info','recommendation',
-    {
-      type: Datatypes.STRING
-    })
-  },

-  //there has to be info in the down method before the migration will be
-  //allowed to undo
-  async down (queryInterface, Sequelize) {
-    await queryInterface.removeColumn('band_info','recommendation')
-  }
-};